tkiviniemi/HSL_Citybikes/README.md

 ### Backend unit tests

-- Go to backend root folder
+- Run `docker exec hsl_citybikes-backend-1 npm run test` to run all the unit tests for backend
-- Run `npm run test` to run all the unit tests for backend
+  - ``hsl_citybikes-backend-1` is the container name it might be different for you, you can check it with `docker ps`

 ### Frontend unit tests